eoinkelly/rails-relationship-examples/README.md

 ## Clear thinking and communicating

-We often have reason to draw and discuss database schemas on whiteboards etc.
+We often discuss database schemas, draw them on on whiteboards etc.

-* Common terms in discussion
+Common terms in discussion I have heard and used are  _"has many"_, _"has one"_ etc.
-    * "has many"
-    * "has one"
 * Common terms in drawing
     * (arrow with filled in head)
     * line with 1 or * at either end
     * line with nothing at one end and * at the other

-but these are very ambiguous.

-Imagine you have a diagram with _posts_ and _authors_ then move to something more absract like _A_ and _B_ to demonstrate how much of the clarity depends on knowledge of the domain which only *might* be there!

-So "has one" can mean:

-    has 0 or 1
-    has exactly 1

-and "has many" can mean:

-    has 0 to many
-    has 1 to many
+but these are all a bit ambiguous, mostly because they don't tell you what should happen in the "zero case" e.g. does _"A has one B"_ mean "A has exactly one B" or _"A usually has one B but might have none"_

+Fuzzy terms can be _ok_ if we already have knowledge of the domain e.g. if the diagram has _posts_ and _authors_ then we already know some things about how that should behave in the real world.

+However we aren't always working with a domain that we understand.
+If, for example, the diagram is about something more abstract like _A_ and _B_ then we have to rely solely on what's in the diagram rather than expertise we already have on the domain.

+We sometimes use `*` to mean "many" in diagrams but I think we shouldn't because it is ambiguous.

-We need to abandon `*` to mean "many" - it is ambiguous. `*` in reg exps means 0-many but it's not clear in data modelling whether it also means 1-many.
+Coming from a developer background, we are a bit primed to think of `*` as meaning _0 to many_ because that is how it reads in a regular expression but it's not clear in data modelling whether it could also mean _"one to many"_.

-### A better way: define a relationship pair

-* a relationship always has a direction
-* relationships always appear in pairs
+### Relationships come in pairs

-  * every relationship has an "inverse relationship" which goes in the opposite direction
+Relationships always appear in pairs.
+Every relationship has an "inverse relationship" which goes in the opposite direction.
+Relationships are _"bidirectional"_.
+Our language and diagrams should reflect this.

+Instead of saying

+> What is the relationship between Author and Post?

+we should say

-Instead of saying _"What is the relationship between Author and Post?_ we say _"There are a pair of relationships between Author and Post.
-What are they?"_
+> There are a pair of relationships between Author and Post.
+What are they?

 When we draw how entities are connected we know we are actually drawing **a pair** of relationships.

-Draw the relationship so that the relationship label describes the relationship that the distant has with the near

 In my (crude) diagrams below, you should read